Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_18.png'>

-We have five areas densely covered by electicity cables, those are the ones that our company is responsible for.
+We have five areas densely covered by electricity cables, those are the ones that our company is responsible for.
 For our first analysis, we will focus on these areas.

 ### What cell towers lacking electricity cables nearby